 2. Gather Data (do not deny choices)

-The second step involves exploring additional information from internal and external sources.
-It is gathering helpful knowledge from those who have experience and education with the potential change.
-This is in contrast to the trap of concluding that the existing level of information is already sufficient.
+Navigating change requires gathering additional information from internal and external sources.
+Don’t be afraid to lean into helpful knowledge from those who have professional training and experience with the situation.
+This will help prevent you from assuming that the existing level of information is already sufficient.

-Be cautious when one starts hearing statements like: “We are too far down the path to change now! or “That would upset our business too much.”
-This thinking may deny an opportunity to learn, prevent important course corrections, and to lead to myopic decisions.
+Be careful not to use statements like: “We are too far down the path to change now! or “That would upset our business too much.”
+This frame of mind can lead do:

 Accepting your present direction without investigating the possible changes that emerge later on can deny important choices, positioning you to fight change instead of embracing it.

-3. Create a Team (do not go it alone)
+3. Create a Team (do not go at it alone)

-The third step is to assign people to investigate the change.
+Assign people to investigate the change.
 This is in stark contrast to another typical trap of seeking to be the hero and solving the problem on one’s own.
-Too often, a potential change comes along and leaders may view it as their opportunity to show the world how smart they are or they may feel duty bound to fix it themselves.
+Too often, a potential change comes along and leaders may view it as their opportunity to show the world how smart they are or they may feel they have a responsibility to fix it themselves.

 4. Prototype Options (do not use hope as a strategy):

-This means assigning a small amount of capital and resources to enable a test case, an experiment to fail or succeed fast.
+Assign a small amount of capital and resources to enable a test case, an experiment that will fail or succeed fast.
 Trying something out quickly, especially based on informed and prioritized analysis, is a powerful way to truly learn the potential of something new.

 Leading change is a key competency for every leader

 Changes in the workplace are increasing in frequency and intensity.
-Successful leaders follow a pattern to help them prioritize and make sense of these daily bombardments; helping them become better because of the change!
-Follow this four step approach and see your organization ride the waves of change without getting taken out by the undertow!
+Successful leaders follow a pattern to help them prioritize and make sense of these daily bombardments.
+Follow this four-step approach and see your organization ride the waves of change without getting taken out by the undertow!